PxYu/Hide-Seek/README.md

 # Hide & Seek

-A chrome extension designated to protect search engine users' privacy by injecting cover queries generated based on topical model.
-It was the implementation of SIGIR '16 paper, [Topic Model based Privacy Protection in Personalized Web Search](http://dl.acm.org/citation.cfm?id=2914753).
-The newest version is based on a SIGIR '18 full paper (under review).
-Hide & Seek also has its own paper under review for [SIGIR '18 Demo Track](http://sigir.org/sigir2018/submit/call-for-demonstrations/).

-Presented by [HCDM Group](http://www.cs.virginia.edu/~hw5x/HCDM/), University of Virginia.
+We develop Hide-n-Seek, an intent-aware privacy protection plugin for personalized web search.
+In addition to users’ genuine search queries, Hide-n-Seek submits k cover queries and corresponding clicks to an external search engine to disguise a user’s search intent grounded and reinforced in a search session by mimicking the true query sequence.
+The cover queries are synthesized and randomly sampled from a topic hierarchy, where each node represents a coherent search topic estimated by both n-gram and neural language models constructed over crawled web documents.
+Hide-n-Seek also personalizes the returned search results by re-ranking them based on the genuine user profile developed and maintained on the client side.
+With a variety of graphical user interfaces, we present the topic-based query obfuscation mechanism to the end users for them to digest how their search privacy is protected.
+The idea is documented in SIGIR '18 full paper [Intent-aware Query Obfuscation for Privacy Protection in Personalized Web Search](http://delivery.acm.org/10.1145/3210000/3209983/p285-ahmad.pdf).
+Hide-and-Seek also has its own demo paper at SIGIR '18 [Hide-n-Seek: An Intent-aware Privacy Protection Plugin for PersonalizedWeb Search](http://delivery.acm.org/10.1145/3220000/3210180/p1333-yu.pdf).

 ## How to run Hide & Seek?